Curious about living on the Silver Coast of Portugal? Take a look at where to live, how much it costs, and get some top expat tips.

 The Silver Coast of Portugal is an ideal location for numerous families.
 But, it might not be the perfect place for everyone.
 The long list of pros also comes with a few cons.
 If you’re able to work your way through them, there’s nothing better!

 You should be aware of what you’re stepping into.
-Check out the pros and cons listed below:
+Check out the pros and cons listed below, or read our complete article on the pros and cons of the Silver Coast:

 Pros